top of page

 Sexton was at Chelsea another three years, though a declining team and a lack of financial resources to strengthen the squad meant that he did not win any more trophies, and Athens was undoubtedly his finest hour.

-This piece is the first draft of a chapter in an as-yet-untitled book Tim Rolls is writing on Chelsea in Europe from Moscow Dynamo in 1945 to Athens in 1971.
-All being well, the book will be out in the early autumn and details as to how to purchase it will be publicised nearer the time.
+This piece is a draft of a chapter in an as-yet-untitled book Tim Rolls is writing on Chelsea in Europe from Moscow Dynamo in 1945 to Athens in 1971.
+All being well, the book, which features memories of a number of supporters who travelled to Athens, will be out in Spring 2025.
+Details as to how to purchase it will be publicised nearer the time.

 bottom of page